SanusiRahmat/Customer-Shopping-Behavior-Analysis/README.md

-# Customer-Shopping-Behavior-Analysis
+ Customer-Shopping-Behavior-Analysis*
-Data analytics project showcasing customer shopping behavior using Python, SQL and PowerBI.
+*Data analytics project showcasing customer shopping behavior using Python, SQL, and Power BI.*
-Data Analytics Project: End-to-End Analysis & Dashboard Overview

-This project demonstrates an end-to-end data analytics workflow, covering data loading, exploratory data analysis (EDA), data cleaning, SQL querying, dashboard development, and reporting.
+This project demonstrates my end-to-end data analytics workflow — from raw data ingestion to insights communication.
+I used Python for data exploration and cleaning, SQL for querying and analysis, Power BI for visualization, and Gamma to create a final presentation.

-The goal is to extract actionable insights from raw data and present them clearly through visualizations and reports suitable for business decision-making.
+The goal of this project is to showcase my ability to work across multiple tools, analyze data effectively, and communicate insights clearly to both technical and non-technical audiences.

 Dataset

-Source: Public

-Format: CSV / Excel

-Description:
-The dataset contains structured records used to analyze trends, patterns, and key performance indicators (KPIs).
-It includes both numerical and categorical variables relevant to the analysis objectives.
+The dataset was loaded and processed using Python.

+It contains structured data suitable for exploratory data analysis, cleaning, and SQL-based querying.

+Data quality issues such as missing values, inconsistencies, and formatting errors were identified and handled during preprocessing.

 Tools & Technologies

-Python: Data loading, cleaning, and EDA

-Libraries: Pandas, NumPy, Matplotlib, Seaborn

-SQL: Data querying and aggregation

-PostgreSQL / MySQL / SQL Server

-Power BI: Interactive dashboard and data visualization

-Gamma: Presentation (PPT) creation
+Python (Pandas, NumPy, Matplotlib/Seaborn)

+SQL (PostgreSQL, MySQL, SQL Server)

+Power BI (Data modeling & dashboard creation)

+Gamma (Presentation design)

-Jupyter Notebook: Analysis documentation
+Jupyter Notebook

+Git/GitHub

 Project Steps
 1. Data Loading

 Imported the dataset into Python using Pandas.

-Verified data structure, data types, and basic statistics.
+Performed initial inspection to understand structure, size, and data types.

 2. Exploratory Data Analysis (EDA)